 Swelling in your ankle and other body parts is common because insulin instructs the kidneys when to retain and flush out sodium and water.

 Although it sounds counter-intuitive, you may also experience carbohydrate and sweet cravings.
 This is because your body can’t convert excess glucose into energy.
 The excess glucose stays in your blood, depriving your cells of energy.
-Your body will then signal your brain that it needs more energy, and the quickest way to get it is through carbs and sweets.
+Your body will then signal to your brain that it needs more energy, and the quickest way to get it is through carbs and sweets.
 For this reason, you’ll experience a relentless desire to eat, even though you’re not really hungry.

 Insulin resistance may lead to a string of problems like hypertension, heart disease and diabetes.
 It also makes aging faster.Insulin resistance is the basis of all chronic diseases of aging because the disease itself is aging. – Ron RosedaleClick To Tweet